Gandaki Province: Government and administration

+History and overview

+The Provincial Assembly of Gandaki Province is formed under Article 175 of the Constitution of Nepal 2015 which guarantees a provincial legislative for each province in the country.
+The first provincial elections were conducted for all seven provinces in Nepal and the elections in Gandaki Province was conducted for 60 seats to the assembly.
+The first meeting of the provincial assembly was held on 4 February 2018.
+Netra Nath Adhikari from Maoist Centre was elected as the first speaker of the provincial assembly, and Srijana Sharma from CPN (UML) as the first deputy speaker of the provincial assembly.

 The Governor acts as the head of the province while the Chief Minister is the head of the provincial government.
 The Chief Judge of the Pokhara High Court is the head of the judiciary.
-The present Governor, Chief Minister and Chief Judge are Sita Kumari Poudel (governor), Krishna Chandra Nepali Pokharel (chief minister) and Purushottam Bhandari.
+The present Governor, Chief Minister and Chief Judge are Sita Kumari Poudel (governor), Surendra Raj Pandey (chief minister) and Purushottam Bhandari.
 The province has 60 provincial assembly constituencies and 18 federal House of Representative constituencies.

 Gandaki Province has a unicameral legislature, like that of the other provinces in Nepal.
 The tenure of the provincial assembly is of five years.
 The Provincial Assembly of Gandaki Province is temporarily housed at the Urban Development Training Centre in Pokhara.